 In light of that, there are specific things you must keep in mind if you are targeting potential customers in this stage.

-First, you must understand their pain points that will push them to pursue possible solutions to best serve them best.
+First, you must understand the pain points that will push them to pursue possible solutions to best serve them best.
 In other words, the awareness stage requires putting prospects’ needs in the spotlight.

 That means you’ll come up with a specific marketing strategy that leans towards tackling their specific problem.
 In return, you’ll show them that you know what they are going through.